 Laparoscopic surgery is a feasible and safe approach for patients with adrenal tumour irrespective of the pathological diagnosis.
 It is associated with low conversion and complication rates.
 It requires a high level of expertise and should be performed by high volume surgeons in tertiary referral centres to improve outcomes and increase technical expertise.

-We would like to acknowledge the dedicated, hard-working staff of the Queen Elizabeth University Hospital for their commitment to the care of patients under their care.
+The authors would like to acknowledge Professor O'Dwyer and his team at the Western Infirmary Glasgow whose series of adrenalectomies was the basis for this study.
+He has mentored many surgeons in this field passing on his knowledge and technical skills to ensure a high quality of care is delivered.
+We would also like to acknowledge the dedicated, hard-working staff of the Queen Elizabeth University Hospital for their commitment to the care of patients under their care.

 Conflicts of Interest: The authors have no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 - Conzo G, Gambardella C, Candela G, et al. Single center experience with laparoscopic adrenalectomy on a large clinical series.
 BMC Surg 2018;18:2.
 [Crossref] [PubMed]